Meet JasonPrioritiesStoryNewsEndorsementsVolunteerDonate

 As an attorney with the PA Department of Environmental Protection, Jason held polluters accountable and helped advance the policies that protect Pennsylvania's air, water, and land.

-Jason was appointed by Governor Josh Shapiro to serve on his transition team, and has earned the endorsement of the leaders who know this district best — including former State Rep. Lita Cohen, former State Senator Connie Williams, Narberth Mayor Dana Edwards, eight Lower Merion Commissioners, several members of the Lower Merion School Board, Indivisible Lower Merion, and the LGBTQ+ Victory Fund.
+Jason was appointed by Governor Josh Shapiro to serve on his transition team, as well as Montgomery County Commissioners Jamila Winder and Neil Makhija's transition team.
+In 2026, Jason ran for State Representative in the 148th House District, earning the endorsement of over 30 current and former public officials, including State Senator Vincent Hughes, former State Rep. Lita Cohen, former State Senator Connie Williams, Narberth Mayor Dana Edwards, eight Lower Merion Commissioners, several members of the Lower Merion School Board, the Sierra Club, Indivisible Lower Merion, and the LGBTQ+ Victory Fund.

 Read Jason's full story